kosivantsov/mybible-cli/README.md

 # Usage

+This script/application can be used directly on the command line, or used in other [scripts and applications](./tools) to get Bible text.
+Below is a brief overview of its usage on the command line.

 ## First run

 When run for the first time (unless `-h`, `--help`, or `--helpformat` arguments were used), it will ask to specify a path to the folder with MyBible modules.
 The modules folder can be changed at any time using the `-p`, `--path` argument.